Software Engineering: A Modern Approach

 BufferedInputStream

 classes into a single class.
-Thus, as
+As we

-option to disable such buffering when needed?
+disable buffering when needed?

 PrintVisitor visitor = new PrintVisitor();